pjflux2001/CareQuest/README.md

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Ways to host the project on localhost :

 Step 1 : Download and Install NodeJS and NPM packages from nodejs.org, or just use the following commands in your terminal window :

                         ```sudo apt-get install nodejs
                         sudo apt-get install npm```

 Step 2 : Install the http-server package from npm.
 Use the following command in your command prompt or terminal window :

-                        npm install -g http-server
+                        ```npm install -g http-server```

 Step 3 : Navigate to the project directory using the command line interface and use :

-                        node app.js
+                        ```node app.js```

 Step 4 : Now, open your browser and navigate to http://localhost:31000/ to access the project.

-        OR,

-        you may access the project @ https://maps-bitsian.herokuapp.com/

 ## Live demo